 $100,000 net profit x3 multiple = $300,000 value of business

-• Operations – number of employees, value of inventory, list of suppliers
+- Operations – number of employees, the value of inventory, list of suppliers

 Here are some steps you can take to present the most favorable picture of your business.

-• Exchange Marketplace is especially for selling Shopify businesses.
+- Exchange Marketplace is especially for selling Shopify businesses.
 You do have to meet some eligibility requirements, such as your account is in good standing and you don’t have active financing from Shopify Capital.
-Transferring the business and receiving payment are super simple.
+Transferring the business and receiving payment is super simple.